Yvonne

 Yoga with Yvonne

-Through yoga I want to help you feel more balanced, calm and rested, while at the same time giving you a thorough stretch.
+People say my teaching is thoughtful, attentive and gentle.
 My classes tend to be slower-paced than many you'll find in studios nowadays.
-This allows for a more mindful approach where we can enjoy working with movement, physical postures and our breath.
+I think this allows for a more mindful approach while working with movement, physical postures and our breath.

 Yoga can promote physical and emotional wellbeing, release tension, ease a wide variety of health conditions and most of all make us feel good.
 For many of us yoga provides a rare opportunity to turn inwards and gently reconnect with what's going on inside, so that we become more present both on the mat and off it.